 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-For the three months ended September 30, 2023, and 2022, the Company incurred a net loss of \$6.0 million and \$5.1 million, and used net cash of \$4.6 million and \$4.0 million in operations, respectively.
+For the six months ended December 31, 2023, and 2022, the Company incurred a net loss of \$12.8 million and \$10.5 million and used cash of \$9.9 million in operations in both six-month periods.
 The Company expects to continue to incur additional operating losses in the foreseeable future.

 The Company's business focuses on the development of novel genetic medicines and, at this stage in the Company's development, the Company has not established a source of revenue to cover its full operating costs, and as such, is dependent on funding operations through capital financing activities.
-As of September 30, 2023, the Company had \$25.9 million in cash and cash equivalents.
-The Company has performed a review of its cash flow forecasts and believes that the current funding will be sufficient for a period of at least twelve months from the date of this report.
+As of December 31, 2023, the Company had \$20.4 million in cash and cash equivalents.
+We estimate that our cash and cash equivalents will be sufficient to fund the Company's operations for at least the next twelve months from the date of this report.